Exploring the symbiotic relationship that is Digital Trust

 This growth in online activity presents the challenge for brands to build new trust and loyalty models.
 Consumers increasingly demand more tailored services and offers, expecting greater personalisation, particularly from those brands they interact with regularly.
 If organisations can deliver this customer-centric approach, consumers become more likely to share personal data that further improves their user experience, while differentiating the business and providing valuable insights that help maintain customers and build revenue.

-In this, the symbiotic digital trust relationship is crucial.
+In this, the symbiotic digital trust relationship, balancing security and privacy, is crucial.
 Any mishandling of the consumer’s personal information could lead to trust being lost for good, with 38% of respondents admitting to having lost trust in a company due to a data breach or misuse of data they have heard about.
 Following this, 44% permanently stopped using the brand’s services and 34% deleted their account altogether, highlighting grave consequences for organisations that do not implement stringent security measures.

 It’s clear that trust is vital for digital brands to succeed in today’s highly competitive business landscape.
 The study revealed that 76% of respondents would be unlikely to purchase from a company that they did not trust.